Our current, ongoing laboratory projects are described in detail below:

 Zage P.E.*, N. Sirisaengtaksin*, Y. Liu, M. Gireud, B.S.
 Brown, S. Palla, K.N.
 Richards, D.P.M.
 Hughes, and A.J.
 Bean.
 2013.
 UBE4B Levels Are Correlated with Clinical Outcomes in Neuroblastoma Patients and with Altered Neuroblastoma Cell Proliferation and Sensitivity to EGFR Inhibitors.
 Cancer.
 119: 915-23.
 PMID: 22990745

 Zage, P.E. and A.J.
 Bean.
 2012.
 Growth Factor Receptor Trafficking as a Potential Therapeutic Target in Pediatric Cancer.
 Frontiers in Biology.
 7 (1): 1-13.
-(Cover Picture)
+(Cover Photo)

-2. Ongoing research projects in my laboratory are investigating mechanisms underlying neuroblastoma pathogenesis, and we identified a potential role for the cell cycle regulator RASSF1A as a neuroblastoma tumor suppressor.
-We have also identified key roles for the Notch and REST pathways in neuroblastoma tumor cell growth, viability, and response to therapy.
+Ongoing research projects in my laboratory are investigating mechanisms underlying neuroblastoma pathogenesis, and we identified a potential role for the cell cycle regulator RASSF1A as a neuroblastoma tumor suppressor.
+We have also identified key roles for histidine kinase activity and the Notch and REST pathways in neuroblastoma tumor cell growth, viability, and response to therapy.